 I discovered environmental history rather late in the game; it was essentially by accident through the works of Joachim Radkau.
 This field fascinated me because it offered ways to break down my observations to the very intimate relationship everyone has with nature, defining our well-being.
 In my current book project, which I developed during rigorous intellectual exchanges with the fellows and staff at the Rachel Carson Center, I have set out to use the approaches of environmental history to analyze the social and political processes that flow from irradiated landscapes, or, rather, from attempts to understand, mitigate, and compensate for them—not only in the Soviet Union but also in the US.
 The exchange with scholars from all over the world, working on so many different topics, but all related to the relationship between human beings and the rest of nature—be it in colloquia, in the kitchen, or on the top of the Bavarian mountains—was incredibly fruitful and I am very grateful for this experience.
 Even if I had to learn from the Australian fellows that the dingo, my favorite animal from my childhood book, is an apparently dangerous animal.

-Arendt, Melanie.
+Arndt, Melanie.
 “Chernobyl.”
 In “Making Tracks: Human and Environmental Histories,” edited by Christof Mauch, Helmuth Trischler, Lawrence Culver, Shen Hou, Katie Ritson.
-RCC Perspectives, no. 5 (2013): 67–70.
+RCC Perspectives: Transformations in Environment and Society, no. 5 (2013): 67–70.
 View it here.